learn-co-curriculum/phase-0-intro-to-js-2-looping-code-along/README.md

 declaring the `i` variable outside the loop, and now incrementing it _inside_ the loop.

-**CAUTION**: Unlike `for`, it is possible when using `while` loops forget to involve iteration, since it is not strictly required.
-The result is that the `while` condition can potentially _always_ evaluate to `true`, causing an infinite loop!
+> **CAUTION**: When using `while` loops, it is easy forget to involve iteration.
+> Leaving iteration out can result in a condition that _always_ evaluate to
+> `true`, causing an infinite loop!

-Because of this design, `while` loops are sometimes used when we _want_ a loop to run an indeterminate amount of times.
-If we were pseudocoding out a program for planting a garden, we might use `while` to organize the work:
+Because of their design, `while` loops are sometimes used when we _want_ a loop to run an indeterminate amount of times.
+If we were pseudocoding out a program for planting a garden, we could use `while` to organize the work:

 ```js
 function plantGarden() {